opensearch-project/documentation-website/_automating-workflows/workflow-steps.md

 ## Workflow step types

 The following table lists the workflow step types.
-The fields under `user_inputs` for these steps correspond directly to the linked APIs.
+The `user_inputs` fields for these steps correspond directly to the linked APIs.

 |Step type	|Corresponding API	|Description	|
 |---	|---	|---	|